This post contains affiliate links. Please see our disclosure policy.

 I love adding white chocolate chips to these sourdough blondies, but there’s no limit to the ingredients or flavor additions that you can add to these gooey sourdough discard blondies.
 Here are a few ideas:

-• Walnuts or Pecans - chop up 100g of your favorite nuts for a crunchy addition to these sourdough discard blondies.
+• Walnuts, pistachios or Pecans – Chop up 100g of your favorite nuts for a crunchy addition to these sourdough discard blondies.

 • Brown Butter Blondies – Brown and cool your butter before making these sourdough blondies.